ualib/agda-algebras/doc/TYPES2021/referee/report-summary.md

 3. In the introduction (e.g. 3rd ¶) and §2.1, we claim to take great care with foundational aspects.
 Further explanation of the following would make clearer the relevance of our work:

-    *  How does this attention to foundational details affect our coding choices?
+    a.
+How does this attention to foundational details affect our coding choices?
-    *  What is the difference from the foundational view-point between our code and other work cited in sect.7?
+    b.
+What's the difference from the foundational view-point between our code and work cited in sect.7?
-    *  At start of §2.2, our claims about setoids seem a bit bold (or "gnomic").
+    c.
+At start of §2.2, our claims about setoids seem a bit bold (or "gnomic").
 We don't cite work on the so-called "setoid hell", and we miss the point of the bad reputation of setoids.
-Referee asserts: setoids do not make implementation *tedious*, but, in a sense, *unnatural* w.r.t. informal mathematical practice, since any setoid-based reasoning depends on specific implementation details.
-Some parts of our code (omitted from the paper) suffer from this aspects of using setoids.
+Referee asserts: setoids do not make implementation *tedious*, but, in a sense, *unnatural* wrt informal mathematical practice, since any setoid-based reasoning depends on specific implementation details.
+Some parts of our code (omitted from the paper) suffer from these aspects of using setoids.

+    (wd: made an first attempt to address point c.)

 4.  ~~Some links are broken (e.g. in [8]); some footnotes need to have first letters capitalised.~~ (fixed)